rpclib/rpclib/doc/pages/primer.md

 ## What about _my_ exceptions?

 Our little calculator server is pretty stable at this point, but real-world applications often have to deal with exceptions.
-In general, exceptions should be handled at the library users' discretion (that is, on the handler level), so by default, `callme` doesn't do anything with them.
+In general, exceptions should be handled at the library users' discretion (that is, on the handler level), so by default, `rpclib` doesn't do anything with them.
 If an exception leaves the handler, that is an unhandled exception and your server will crash.
 Yet, there are cases when you can't or don't want to handle exceptions in the handler.
-To facilitate this, `callme` provides a way to automatically turn exceptions into RPC errors:
+To facilitate this, `rpclib` provides a way to automatically turn exceptions into RPC errors:

 ```cpp
     srv.suppress_exceptions(true);